Parasitic wasp on a white flower, aiding aphid control.

 They can produce more eggs in a shorter period.
 It will become more effective than one significant release whenever you release small amounts of parasites each week or month.
 Remember that the fly predators will not attack the adult flies.

 As such, keeping the existing population as low as possible is best.
 Use one flytrap and even baits.
-If there is a quick knockdown, you must avoid spraying near the breeding sites where the beneficial insects live.
-This will only do more harm than good to the insects.
+If there is a quick knockdown, avoid spraying near the breeding sites where the beneficial insects live.
+This will only harm the insects more than it will benefit them.

-Apart from this type of beneficial insect, you must employ a combination of measures to achieve the biggest reduction of flies.
+In addition to this type of beneficial insect, you must employ a combination of measures to reduce the number of flies the most.
 Try cultural control or sanitation, water management, and manure management.

 Beneficial Insects: Fungus Gnat Predator

-The root-feeding fungus gnats can be damaging to the plant seedlings.
-It can prevent growth and even transmit disease.
+The root-feeding fungus gnats can damage plant seedlings, preventing growth and even transmitting disease.

 This fungus gnat predator, or Hypoaspis miles, is a brown mite-feeding fungus gnat larvae.
 It also feeds on springtails, thrips, and other soil-borne larvae.
 The predator has long legs and a fine-hair back.
 Its punctures will damage the pest larvae and the feeds on the inside.